ImSpooks/Netty-Core/README.md

 2. Browse to the cloned repository.
 3. Run the command `mvn package` in terminal or build with maven using your IDE.
 The jar files will be build in the `out/` folder.

-To run the server, go to the `out` folder and type `java -jar Server-1.0.jar`
+To run the server, go to the `out` folder and type `java -jar Server-1.0.jar` in the terminal.

-To run the server, go to the `out` folder and type `java -jar Client-1.0.jar`
+To run the client, go to the `out` folder and type `java -jar Client-1.0.jar` in the terminal.

 # Using this project
 To use/edit this project all you need is a Java IDE such as IntelliJ with Maven.